jordalgo/estream/api/estream.md

 var estream1 = ES(function(push, error, end) {
  end();
 });
+estream1.on(function(event) {
+ event.isEnd // true
+ event.value // []
+});
 ```

 # createEstream

 Estream factory function.
-The only way to create a new blank Estream.
+The only way to create a new Estream.
+You must pass a function, which gets called immediately,
+to get access to 'push', 'error' and 'end'.

 **Parameters**